Eye on Cornwall Webcams around Cornwall

 Camelford Tourist Information

-Camelford Guide
+Camelford Guide and History

 Camelford is a quaint little market town on the edge of Bodmin Moor, and three miles inland of the beautiful North Cornwall coast, which makes it an ideal place to escape the summer crowds.
 It has a diversity of charming little shops to explore as well as The North Cornwall Museum, where you will also find Camelford Tourist Information Centre.
 The friendly people here in the town make sure that you enjoy your visit, with the aim of you leaving with the desire to return.